 A pleasant-smelling, relaxing wash that softens skin and bubbles up nicely, which is nice to use before bed for a soothing shower or soak.
 And it’s one you can pick up with your weekly shop, too.
 Roots & Wings is a UK-based organic and natural brand producing both food and hair and bodycare.
 It’s well priced and 10 per cent of all profits are donated to children’s charities.

-The minty smell and tingly sensation makes this our go-to morning wake-up body wash.
+The minty smell and tingly sensation makes this our go-to wakeup body wash.
 A nice lather with a silky feel that leaves a slight oily, mositurised layer on skin.
 It’s a generous-sized bottle with easy pump dispenser.
-This Australian company specialises in natural tanning products, and the product won Gold in the 2017 Green Parent Natural Beauty Awards.
+This Australian company specialises in natural tanning products, and the product won gold in the 2017 Green Parent Natural Beauty Awards.

 Ermana Soothe organic hand and body wash 250ml: £15, Ermana

 Another fragrance-free option for sensitive skins or those who prefer a simpler product, it’s a thin liquid with gentle lather.
 Ermana is a handmade, botanical range from the UK, and this product is made from plant-based ingredients including aloe vera juice, which has anti-inflammatory and antioxidant properties.
 We loved the eco-friendly amber glass bottle and easy-to-use pump dispenser.
 It feels and looks like quite a luxurious product, prettying up bathroom shelves while looking after your skin.